Physician burnout: Medical students

-An estimated 43-45% of medical student students report feelings of burnout.
+An estimated 43-45% of medical students report feelings of burnout.
 It has been proposed that physician burnout originates from physicians years' in medical school.
 In 2010, a study was done by Emory School of Medicine and Vanderbilt School of Medicine to understand the prevalence and factors of burnout in medical students.
 Here, burnout was defined as emotional exhaustion, depersonalization and decreased physical exhaustion.
 The study administered the Maslach Burnout Inventory Human Services Survey to 249 medical students.
 This survey asked questions about stress levels, workload, relaxation habits, support systems and demographics.
 The study found that 21% of first-year students, 41% of second-year students, 43% of third-year, and 31% of fourth-year students felt symptoms of burnout.
 Factors associated with a higher rate of burnout include lower support, higher stress, and feelings of lack of control over one's life.
 There is no single solution to this issue, but easing student and physician workload and promoting wellness and resilience in the medical field has been shown to help.
 Specifically in medical students, mindfulness-based meditation sessions have been shown to improve mood disturbance.